rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/PhysicalHost.md

   - Specifies if Physical Host is an Oracle Host.
 - oracleUserDetails: OracleUserDetails
   - The Oracle User details of this Physical Host.
-- nasMigrationInfo: System.String
-  - Information pertaining to migration of the NAS host from Rubrik CDM to RSC.
 - nasVendorType: System.String
   - Specifies the NAS vendor, which can be ISILON, NETAPP, FLASHBLADE, or NUTANIX.
 - isChangelistEnabled: System.Boolean